top of page

 Pre-visit Suggestions

-Discuss key vocabulary (predator, prey, vertebrate, invertebrate, consumer, producer etc.)
+• Discuss key vocabulary (predator, prey, habitat, mammal, reptile, amphibian, bird etc.)

 National Curriculum Links